Get

 3. Inappropriate Defecation

 Though not as common as inappropriate urination, inappropriate defecation has also been identified as a sign that cats who are disturbed by your absence might display.
 However, it bears repeating that you shouldn’t jump the gun on a diagnosis; inappropriate defecation can be a sign of many health issues.
-As a general rule, if your cat isn’t using their litter box properly, your first point of contact should be your veterinarian.
+As a general rule, if your cat isn’t using their litter box properly, your first point of contact should be a veterinarian.

 4. Excessive Vocalization